yeetussnoopy/custom-titanspawns/README.md

 - Banish (Purified Cutscene)
 - Glow Brighter
 - Adjustable bullet properties
+- An example encounter
-- Custom bullet patterns
+- Custom bullet patterns and combination attacks
-- Custom combo attacks
+- Gradual difficulty increases as the fight goes on
 - Custom slain text on kill

 ## Things I may add